codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 Very often overlooked, but a very good approach to represent 2D arrays is to store them in a regular, linear array of `T[ ]`.
 It can be effectively used when bounds between inner arrays can be efficiently determined, for example each row of a matrix has a well known length, rows of a Pascal's triangle have precisely defined, although different, lengths, and string entries are clearly terminated.

-This way, complexity of memory management is greatly reduced, because whole necessary memory can be allocated and freed with a single call to `malloc` (or equivalent) and `free`.
+This way, the complexity of memory management is greatly reduced since all necessary memory can be allocated and freed with a single call to `malloc` (or equivalent) and `free`.

-Drawbacks of this approach is that the interface of the solution does not resemble its logical structure, i.e. elements of a matrix cannot be accessed with, for example, `matrix[row][col]`, but with `matrix[row * size + col]`.
-It also fits best rectangular arrays (i.e. arrays with equal length of all rows).
+Drawbacks of this approach include:

+- The solution does not resemble its logical structure, e.g. elements of a matrix cannot be accessed with, for example, `matrix[row][col]`, but with `matrix[row * size + col]`
+- It is best suited for perfectly rectangular arrays, i.e. arrays whose sub-arrays all have equal length

 <details>